 We recently made updates to the Seller Fulfilled Prime requirements in the U.S. to improve the delivery speed that Prime customers expect, regardless of fulfillment channel.
 The new requirements went into effect on February 1, 2021.
-The new U.S. requirements are the following:
+The new requirements include:

 Delivery Speed metrics